 Chio-chan no Tsuugakuro (ちおちゃんの通学路, Chio-chan’s Way to School) is a comedy manga by Kawasaki Tadataka (川崎直孝) with a somewhat unique premise and a lovable, awful protagonist.
-It’s one of those manga that you simply should be reading already, though I suppose I wouldn’t be surprised if you hadn’t heard of it.
+It’s one of those manga that you simply should be reading already, though I suppose I wouldn’t be surprised if you hadn’t heard of it (at least as of this writing).
 I’ve actually known about the series for a while, having discovered it on a board I frequent with several others.
 It’s a series that works well enough that you don’t need to actually be able to read it to enjoy it.
 The dialogue and narration helps it a ton, but just through images and the motion conveyed through them Chio-chan no Tsuugakuro is incredibly effective.
 It is that good.
 Let us go over why.

 The core of the manga is explained in the title: Chio-chan’s Way to School is about high school girl Chio-chan’s (Miyamo Chio, the protagonist) days of going to school, at least most often.
 Since it’s a comedy, it shouldn’t surprise you that regularly she loses her way and badly, or gets caught up in hijinks.
 The first chapter is perfect in getting this premise across.
 It doesn’t give you the full grasp of the series (you’ll pretty much have that by chapter 4), but it gives you nearly all of it and should likely get you hooked at once.

 During chapter 1, Chio-chan is late to school and the way she plans to use to shorten her travel time has been closed down.
 Her brilliant plan is to instead take to the rooftops.
 You see, she’s late because she stayed up all night playing